-[&]quot;Subrecipient" is "an entity, usually but not limited to non-Federal entities, that receives a subaward from a passthrough entity to carry out part of a Federal award; but does not include an individual that is a beneficiary of such award.
+[&]quot;Subrecipient" is defined at 2 C.F.R. § 200.93 as "a non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program; but does not include an individual that is a beneficiary of such program.
 A subrecipient may also be a recipient of other Federal awards directly from a Federal awarding agency."
-"Pass-through entity" is "a non-Federal entity that provides a subaward to a subrecipient to carry out part of a Federal program."
+"Pass-through entity" is defined at 2 C.F.R. § 200.74 as "a non-Federal entity that provides a subaward to a subrecipient to carry out part of a Federal program."

-2 See 2 C.F.R. § 200.1 for the definitions of "foreign public entity" and "foreign organization."
+2 See 2 C.F.R. § 200.46 for the definition of "foreign public entity" and 2 C.F.R. § 200.47 for the definition of "foreign organization."